-105. As aforementioned in the Corporate Savings section of this report, the Council plans to implement a Corporate Managing Employee Reduction programme, aimed at facilitating the departure of around 300 staff (240FTE) who wish to
+106. As aforementioned in the Corporate Savings section of this report, the Council plans to implement corporate programme aimed at facilitating the departure of around 300 staff (240 FTE) who wish to leave the Council's employment.
+Around 100 of the posts deleted will be replaced by new apprentice posts.